 2) Decreased buoyancy with empty lungs

 This is not a joke!
-Try to fall off the board with your usual face expression once.
+Try to fall off the board with your usual facial expression once.
 Another time try to do the same, but with the most idiotic smile that only capable of.
 You are guaranteed to feel the difference in your mental state.
-So, after that you will always fall down from the board with an idiotic smile.
+So after that, you will always fall down from the board with an idiotic smile.

-This is a little trick from the field of neurophysiology which works in any stressful situations!
+This is a little trick from the field of neurophysiology which works in any stressful situation!

 So, these are the simplest and most basic things that any surfer can start using today.
 In order to get specific practical experience, we invite you to our two-day freediving course for surfers.

 For 2 full days, you will get a detailed understanding of all the processes that occur during breath-hold.
 We work a lot with proper breathing and holding your breath, diving for depth and distance, performing exercises that simulate being in wipe-outs, and allowing you to change your attitude with them from “oh, how scary” to “wow, how cool!”